Dave-spec33/MSCV-Annotator/README.md

 This repository publishes dataset construction and validation code, plus the Qwen3-VL-8B QLoRA training command used on a single RTX 4090.
-It does **not** redistribute source datasets, generated JSONL files, target crops, sampled frames, portable dataset bundles, model checkpoints, or training outputs.
+It does **not** redistribute source datasets, generated JSONL files, target crops, sampled frames, or portable dataset bundles.

 ## Dataset composition